peterhinch/micropython-mqtt/bridge/BRIDGE.md

 before sending another.
 It also implements a timeout where no response arrives from the ESP8266 when the network is available; in this case the ESP8266 is assumed to have failed and is reset.

+### 4.2.3 Debug methods

+The MQTTlink class has these methods intended for debug/test:
+ 1. `running` Synchronous.
+No args.
+Returns `True` if ESP8266 is running normally.
+ 2. `command` Asynchronous.
+Takes an arbitrary number of positional args, formats them and sends them to the ESP8266.
+Currently the only supported command is `MEM` with no args.
+This causes the ESP8266 to return its memory usage, which the host driver will print.
+This was to check for memory leaks.
+ None have been observed.
+A simpler way is to connect a terminal to the ESP8266 which reports its RAM use periodically.

 ###### [Contents](./BRIDGE.md#contents)